Hradyam/Offline-Virtual-Assistant/README.md

 - Search the web and open in default browser
 - Notification read out loud
 - An executable file rather than python setup
+- You can also say half, minimum, max, maximum, one fourth.

 ### Contributions are very welcome